Dataset Security for Machine Learning: Data Poisoning, Backdoor Attacks, and Defenses: Defenses Against Poisoning Attacks

 \subsubsection{Differential Privacy}

 Differential Privacy (DP) \citepp{dwork2006calibrating} was originally designed to protect the privacy of individuals contributing data.
 The core idea is that if the output of the algorithm remains essentially unchanged when one individual input point is added or subtracted, the privacy of each individual is preserved.
 From the perspective of data poisoning, differential privacy ensures that model predictions do not depend too much on individual data points.
 Thus, models will not be disproportionately affected by poisoned samples. \citett{ma2019dplearners} study defenses based on DP against data poisoning from the practical and theoretical perspectives. \citett{hong2020GradientShaping} empirically show that the off-the-shelf mechanism DP-SGD \citepp{abadi2016dpsgd}, which clips and noises gradients during training, can serve as a defense.
 They point out that the main artifacts of gradients computed in the presence of poisoning are that their $\ell_2$-norms have higher magnitudes and their orientation differs from clean gradients.
 Since DP-SGD bounds gradient magnitudes by clipping and minimizes the difference in orientation by random noise addition, it is successful in defending against poisoning attacks \citepp{hong2020GradientShaping}.
+A recent line of work proves that data augmentations which yield strong empirical defense against poisoning and backdoor attacks also enhances differential privacy guarantees all without degrading model performance \citepp{borgnia2020strong} { borgnia2021dp}.